docandrew/AOC2021/README.md

 more "functional" way to handle it, i.e. passing a function pointer or something for each type of operation, but I ended up with 2 massive case statements in the parseOperator function instead.
 Not the most "elegant", but it worked.

+## Day 17 Notes:

+Part 1: I decided to just brute force this, loop a bunch of different initial x and y velocities, run the simulation for N steps and see what hit, if the peak trajectory is better than the previous peak, then save it, etc. I struggled with incorrect answers for a while, when I realized that I wasn't running the simulation long enough!
+Giving a much bigger N gave me a good result for part 1, since very high y-velocities can still hit the target but take a long time to fall back down out of the stratosphere (or whatever the underwater equivalent is).
+The input was small enough that I didn't bother with parsing.

+Part 2: I expanded the scope of y velocities, since you can kind of shoot the probe "downward" and still hit the target if your X is big enough.
+Widening the aperture a bit gave me the correct answer to this problem just a couple minutes after figuring out part 1.
+I changed the simulation to end once we overshot the target rather than continuing to run for a set number of steps.
+It's much quicker this way.